MicrosoftDocs/CortanaSkillsKit/docs/skills/vetting-developers.md

 ## Developer settings

 As a developer, you can create and test skills without filling in the Developer Settings page.
 The intent is to allow you to test your skills on your own before submitting them for approval.
 However, all developers need to be reviewed before they can configure a skill for group or world, both of which allow other people to use it.
 Developers must go through Microsoft's internal review process before they can access the group or world configuration pages.
-Once you're approved, the Group and World tabs are enabled, and the Developer Settings tab displays an approval message.
+Once you're approved,  the Developer Settings tab displays an approval message, and the Group and World tabs are enabled.

 All developer and publisher information is entered on a tab called `Developer Settings`, which appears on the Cortana Configuration page.
 The Microsoft Certification team will pass the data to the review team.
 The review results will be visible only to the Certification Team and the developer.

-## Reviewing approval
+## Developer approval

-Once you've filled in the developer settings and submitted the page, they can be changed, but every time you do, it will trigger a new review.
-The `Save` and `Submit` buttons are disabled unless you fill enter new data in the form.
 The Group and World tabs remain disabled until the developer data is successfully processed and the developer is approved.

->[!NOTE]
+Once you're approved, the Group and World tabs are enabled, and the Developer Settings tab displays an approval message.

->No notification will be sent to the developer when the process is complete.
+No notification will be sent to the developer when the process is complete.
 You have to check the `Developer settings` page for the status message.

-Once you're approved, the Group and World tabs are enabled, and the Developer Settings tab displays an approval message.
+After you're approved, you'll see the following message:

 `Congratulations!
 Your developer setting have been reviewed and approved.`

-The `Save` and `Submit` buttons on the Developer Setting page remain disabled unless you enter new data into one or more of the fields.
+After your approval, the `Save` and `Submit for Review` buttons on the Developer Settings page remain disabled unless you enter new data into one or more of the fields.

 Developers only need to be reviewed once, unless you make changes to your information (see [Editing developer settings for an approved developer](#editing-developer-settings-for-an-approved-developer)).
 Once approved, your developer's settings are carried over to all skills developed with your Microsoft Account (MSA) email address.

 ## Developer not approved

-If you are not approved, then this notification will be displayed at the top of the settings page:
+If you are not approved, then the Group and World tabs remain disabled, and this notification is displayed at the top of the settings page:

 `Unfortunately, your developer settings have not been approved.
 Please contact skillpub@microsoft.com.`

-If you feel this is a mistake, or that you should be approved, you can resubmit your data on the same page, or contact the Certification Team at skillspub@microsoft.com.
+If you feel this is a mistake, or that you should be approved, contact the Certification Team at skillspub@microsoft.com.

 It's also possible that you'll see a message like this:

 `Something went wrong while processing your developer settings.
-Please contact skillpub@microsoft.com.
-Status: <status code>.`
+Please contact skillpub@microsoft.com.`

-When you contact us for this kind of message, please make sure to include your MSA identifier and the status code from the message.
+When you contact us, please make sure to include your Microsoft Account (MSA) identifier, which is the email address you used when setting up your Azure account.

 ## Editing developer settings for an approved developer

-A developer who has already been reviewed and approved can edit all of the developer settings except for developer email.
-(A new email address will be considered as a new developer.)
+If you have already been reviewed and approved, you can edit all of the developer settings except for the developer email (which is your MSA ID).
 Making changes will cause the settings page to display an `Under Review` message while the new data is reviewed.
-If you already have skills in production, or deployed for testing, those skills will remain unchanged and continue functioning as before.
+If you already have skills in production, or deployed for testing, those skills will remain unchanged and will continue functioning as before.

 If the changes to your data cause you to be rejected, then your current skills may be reviewed again.
 They will continue to function unless and until they're reviewed, at which time they may or may not be re-approved.